sderosiaux/every-single-day-i-tldr/README.md

 - https://gamedevelopment.tutsplus.com/tutorials/a-beginners-guide-to-coding-graphics-shaders--cms-23313 A Beginner's Guide to Coding Graphics Shaders.
 A shader can only returns (r,g,b,a).
 - https://code.facebook.com/posts/1692857177682119/machine-learning-scale-2017-recap/ Videos of Machine Learning @Scala Facebook conf.
 - https://github.com/oci-pronghorn/GreenLightning An über fast http server in Java?
+- https://www.susanjfowler.com/blog/2017/2/19/reflecting-on-one-very-strange-year-at-uber Uber's image is a bit tarnished after reading that.
+Women in tech they said.

 # 18-02-2017